MESAHub/mesa/docs/source/developing/build-system.rst

 Preprocessing
 -------------

 Some of the modules require some preprocessing of the FORTRAN source code.
 This requires setting up a make target for these files, and add the generated files to the ``SRCS_GENERATED`` or ``SRCS_CHECK_GENERATED``.
 These source files will be automatically prefixed with the path to the build directory, so make sure that the output files from the preprocessing are written to the build directory.
 The following snippet shows an example from the ``mtx`` module (currently no longer used, but can serve as inspiration).
-Be carefull copying the text, as all tabs will have converted to spaces:
+Be careful copying the text, as all tabs will have converted to spaces:

 .. code-block:: make